 Yoga in the Treatment of Scoliosis—A Doctor’s Perspective

 Contemporary medicine defines two major types of scoliosis: Degenerative, due to structural changes in vertebrae, discs, and the ligaments that hold them together, generally seen in people beyond 50, and Adolescent Idiopathic, which literally means “without any (known) cause.”
-Less commonly, scoliosis may be due to neurological disease such as cerebral palsy, congenital muscular weakness, and system-wide problems such as osteogenesis imperfecta, in which the bones themselves are soft and readily deformable.
+Less commonly, scoliosis may be due to neurological diseases such as cerebral palsy, congenital muscular weakness, and system-wide problems such as osteogenesis imperfecta, in which the bones themselves are soft and readily deformable.

 So unlike the work of architects, mere support is only half of the spine’s function.
-Still, the forces exerted by muscles are responsible for both its erectness and its motion.
+Still, the forces exerted by muscles are responsible for their erectness and motion.
 We have found that understanding the muscles that hold and move the spine yields a valuable way to reverse both common types of scoliosis.
 Yoga turns out to be a simple and effective means to apply it.
 We have also been able to help some people with osteogenesis imperfecta.
 The key is understanding the conditions underlying scoliosis.

 Strengthening the quadratus lumborum and paraspinal muscles of the convex side works to equalize and balance the muscular tensions that produce and sustain degenerative and adolescent idiopathic scoliosis.
-A small variation to the Iyengar version of the side-plank, Vasisthasana has proven to be a reliable way to accomplish this in our studies so far.
+A small variation to the Iyengar version of the side-plank, Vasisthasana, has proven to be a reliable way to accomplish this in our studies so far.
 We took X-rays of patients’ spines before and after months of daily practice of the pose, done once daily and held for as long a period of time as possible, for 3 -22 months.
-Just using a slightly modified Vasisthasana reduced degenerative scoliotic curves by an average of 34%, and adolescent idiopathic curves by an average of 49.6% in a mean 6.8 months of daily practice.
+Just using a slightly modified Vasisthasana reduced degenerative scoliotic curves by an average of 34% and adolescent idiopathic curves by an average of 49.6% in a mean of 6.8 months of daily practice.

 Dr. Loren Fishman is a medical doctor and lifelong student of yoga, including extensive studies with B.K.S.
 Iyengar in India.
 As a practicing MD, Dr. Fishman has become known as a leading pioneer in the integration of yoga in rehabilitative medicine.
 Dr. Fishman is the author of several books in addition to the books co-authored with Ellen Saltonstall.